Parity Violation in Galaxy Shapes: Primordial Non-Gaussianity: Theory

 with $\mathcal{T}$ being the transfer function and $D$ being the linear growth factor normalized to the scale factor in the matter-dominated era.
 We will drop the redshift dependence on $\delta$ and $\calM$ hereafter.
 Therefore, the trispectrum of the linear matter field is written as

 Throughout this paper, we consider two specific trispectrum models as working examples: the ``squeezed-type trispectrum'' and the ``collapsed-type trispectrum,'' as introduced below.
-We will investigate in detail how these models impact galaxy shape statistics within the EFT framework in Section~\ref{subsec:case_study}, and present the corresponding signals using numerical simulations in Section~\ref{sec:nbody_sim}.
+We will investigate in detail how these models impact galaxy shape statistics within the EFT framework in Section~\ref{subsec:case_study}.